10-Day Stay Food As Medicine Recipes

 • ½ teaspoon of salt

 • Healthy Salt with no additives is very important to the body.
-It can be used asmedicine for the kidneys and adrenal glands.
+It can be used as medicine for the kidneys and adrenal glands.
 Raw salt is hard on the kidneys - cooked salt is preferable.
-Roast salt at 400 degrees for 5 minutes – cool and store for use at the table.
-Again variety is the spice of life - rotate your salts.
+Roast sea salt in a pan for 3-5 minutes (stirring constantly) or at 400 degrees in the oven for 5 minutes – cool and store for use at the table.

-• Masu Sea Salt - most medicinal sea salt used in cooking – not raw at the table.
+• Masu Sea Salt - medicinal sea salt used raw in cooking.
+Pan or oven roast for table use..

 • Premier Research Pink Salt – can be used raw at the table or in cooking (no need to roast)